finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Support grouping of dice
 - Support different colored dice
 - Automatically roll dice on phone shake
-- Synchronize dice across all connected players in Play Mode
 - Synchronize points across teams in Play Mode
 - Allow automatic deletion of empty zones in Play Mode
 - Organize cards by category when saving a deck in the Deck Editor